GraphQL API

 History

-Aidbox generates query with name
+Aidbox generates a query with the name <ResourceType>History

 The query accepts id argument and return history of a resource with the specified id.